 As a team, we walked away from the Public Policy Workshop incredibly excited about the conversations happening in D.C.
 Members of the House and Senate alike were engaged, aware, and excited about sponsoring bills that would expand reimbursement and scope of services for dietitians.
 Now more than ever is a great time to be a practicing dietitian, as nutrition and preventive healthcare is finally starting to get the face time and recognition that it has long deserved.

-Here is a brief overview of the 3 bills that the Public Policy Workshop highlighted during the conference:
+Here is an overview of 3 bills relevant to dietitians that were highlighted during the Public Policy Workshop:

 The Treat and Reduce Obesity Act (H.R.
 2404, S.1509) is a bipartisan bill being headed by Representatives Erik Paulsen and Ron Kind and Senators Tom Carper, Dr. Bill Cassidy and Lisa Murkowski.
 The bill recognizes the high prevalence of obesity (2/3 of the adult population being overweight or obese), in addition to that 70% of people eligible for Medicare are affected by diabetes or pre-diabetes.